smilecomunicacion/smile-basic-web/readme.txt

 * Integrated Google reCAPTCHA v3.

 == Upgrade Notice ==

+= 1.3.10 =
+Update to deliver clearer consent summaries, stronger persistence of banner preferences, and reliable script cleanup when visitors refuse cookies.

 = 1.3.9 =
 Install this update to keep Customizer styling previews in sync across languages and ensure the consent instructions remain consistent on multilingual sites.